daniel-isidro/master_kschool/master_class_33.md

 Most used fiters are 5x5 pixels

-In CNNs the layers are filters
+In CNNs the layers are groups of filters